vaishdesh2001/Climate-Plotter/README.md

 ## Usage

-Click 'Get a Climate Plot!' and enter a sentence containing a city(or two cities) and a climate statistic and hit enter!
+Click 'Get a Climate Plot!' and enter a sentence containing a city(or two) and a climate statistic and hit enter!